-Because the islands of Hawaii is located about 2,300 miles away from any continents, they are the most isolated place on the planet.
+Because the islands of Hawai'i are located about 2,300 miles away from any continents, they are the most isolated places on the planet.
 That means plant and animal life arrived very infrequently and then evolved in isolation from the rest of the world.
-For this reason, many of Hawaii's plants have evolved to be endemic (native to Hawaii).
+For this reason, many of Hawai'i's plants have evolved to be endemic (native to Hawai'i).

 Once Polynesians and later Europeans arrived on the islands, they cleared forests and introduced non-indigenous plants and animals, leading to the extinction of many endemic plants.